Mountain View Cemetery (Vancouver): History

-In 2005 Birmingham & Wood Architects were commissioned to design three buildings and collaborate in the design of landscape elements as part of the upgrading of Mountain View Cemetery.
-The three structures included an administration building, landscape maintenance facility and a memorial service building with associated functions.
-The Celebration Hall has become a popular venue for cultural events adding to the City's roster of performance spaces.
+In 2005, Birmingham & Wood Architects were commissioned to design three buildings and collaborate in the design of landscape elements as part of an upgrade to Mountain View Cemetery.
+This included an administration building, a landscape maintenance facility, and a building for memorial services and associated functions.
+That "Celebration Hall" has also become a popular venue for cultural events, adding to the City's roster of performance spaces.

-In addition to Birmingham & Wood, the consultant team was composed of two firms of landscape architects, Lees + Associates Landscape Architects and Phillips Farevaag Smallenberg; BTY Group cost consultants; Commonwealth Historic Resource Management Limited heritage consultants; Bush Bohlman Consulting Engineers, The RADA Group and Perez Engineering.
+The 2005 upgrade also involved a number of other businesses: two firms of landscape architects, Lees + Associates Landscape Architects and Phillips Farevaag Smallenberg; BTY Group cost consultants; Commonwealth Historic Resource Management Limited heritage consultants; Bush Bohlman Consulting Engineers, The RADA Group, and Perez Engineering.
 The cemetery was officially rededicated July 2009.

-Mountain View has been one of the few North American cemeteries allowing 2 members of a family to share the same grave.
-As of January 1, 2020, City Council expanded this practice via a by-law allowing individuals to share their own or their deceased loved one's grave with up to 3 non-family members or strangers.
-This option is only available for new graves and primarily designed to reduce the environmental footprint of one's burial.
-It is also a cheaper alternative as plot cost is divided among its individual buyers.
-Those opting for this arrangement would be buried on top of one another in a single 4'x8'x9' vertical column and must consent to be interred in a more environmentally-sustainable option, such as 'a shroud or biodegradable container'.
+Mountain View has been one of the few North American cemeteries allowing two members of a family to share the same grave.
+As of January 1, 2020, City Council expanded this practice via a by-law allowing individuals to share their own or their deceased loved one's grave with non-family members, either by purchasing a single gravesite together or by allowing the cemetery to offer unused spaces to others; up to three individuals may share a grave.
+This option only applies to new graves, and is primarily designed to reduce the environmental footprint of burial.
+It is also less expensive, as the cost of the plot is divided among the individuals.
+Those opting for this arrangement are buried one above another in a single 4 × 8 ft plot, in a column to a depth of 9 ft, and must consent to being interred without a traditional casket – instead using a more environmentally-sustainable option such as 'a shroud or biodegradable container'.